SharePoint/sp-dev-docs/docs/general-development/accessibility-in-sharepoint.md

 -  [Keyboard shortcuts for SharePoint products](http://office.microsoft.com/en-us/sharepoint-foundation-help/keyboard-shortcuts-for-sharepoint-products-HA102772894.aspx?CTT=5&amp;origin=HA102772892)

 Users who have site administrator responsibilities typically use the SharePoint Central Administration site to manage deployments.
 A mouse and keyboard are the typical devices that you use to interact with Central Administration.
-For more information about accessibility for administrators and other IT pros in SharePoint, see  [Accessibility for SharePoint 2013](http://technet.microsoft.com/en-us/library/jj219681.aspx).
+For more information about accessibility for administrators and other IT pros in SharePoint, see  [Accessibility for SharePoint](http://technet.microsoft.com/en-us/library/jj219681.aspx).